umcu/clinlp/docs/source/components.md

 | assigns | `doc.spans['ents']` |
 | config options | `attr = "TEXT"` <br /> `proximity = 0` <br /> `fuzzy = 0` <br /> `fuzzy_min_len = 0` <br /> `pseudo = False` |

 The `clinlp_rule_based_entity_matcher` component can be used for matching entities in text, based on a dictionary of known concepts and their terms/synonyms.
-It includes options for matching on different token attributes, proximity matching, fuzzy matching and unmatching pseudo/negative terms.
+It includes options for matching on different token attributes, proximity matching, fuzzy matching and non-matching pseudo/negative terms.

 The most basic example would be the following, with further options described below: